 The study team is also focusing on additional study activities to complement quantitative and qualitative data collection.

 - Out of Country Analysis: Past qualitative fieldwork revealed that our analysis was missing the voices of IFP alumni who are currently out of their home country (approximately 13%, 2018 IFP Global Alumni Survey) and who may be contributing to social justice in various ways.
-A qualitative study of IFP alumni located outside of their home countries will analyze the links these alumni experience with their home countries and communities and the potential impact of the alumni.
+In 2020, the IFP team conducted a qualitative study of IFP alumni located outside of their home countries analyzed the links these alumni experience with their home countries and communities and the potential impact of the alumni.
+Explore the findings and more through the podcast series: Between Two Worlds.

 - Alumni Awards Analysis: IIE has administered two rounds of IFP Alumni Awards to alumni to support their work and professional development in areas related to their IFP degree.
 As a result of these two rounds, 248 IFP alumni have received funding beyond the IFP fellowship.
 A brief study of the IFP Alumni Awards will focus on the work that IFP alumni were able to achieve with their awards and how this contributes further to the goals of IFP.